uswds/uswds/README.md

 ### Requirements

 These setup instructions are for running the [Draft Web Design Standards website](https://playbook.cio.gov/designstandards/) locally on your machine and not for using the assets (CSS, JavaScript, etc) on your own project.
 If you want to use the standards assets, go to [Getting Started](https://github.com/18F/web-design-standards#getting-started).
-For context, the styleguide website uses [Jekyll](http://jekyllrb.com/) which is run via a [`./go` script](https://github.com/18F/go_script).
+For context, the styleguide website uses [Jekyll](http://jekyllrb.com/) (a static site generator), which is run via a [`./go` script](https://github.com/18F/go_script).
+At 18F, we then use [[18F Pages](https://github.com/18F/pages) to publish and serve the site.

 You will need [Ruby](https://www.ruby-lang.org) ( > version 2.2.3 ).
 You may consider using a Ruby version manager such as [rbenv](https://github.com/sstephenson/rbenv) or [rvm](https://rvm.io/) to help ensure that Ruby version upgrades don't mean all your [gems](https://rubygems.org/) will need to be rebuilt.